IoT endpoints have become prime targets for hackers.

-The IoT industry does not have one clear set of security standards for developers and manufacturers to build in consistent security, but there are security best practices.
-IT admins might find it difficult to keep track of and update devices, which can remain in the field for many years.
+To start with, the IoT industry doesn't have one clear set of security standards for developers and manufacturers to build in consistent security.
+And IT admins often find it difficult to keep track of and update devices, which can remain in the field for many years.

-Hackers scan networks for devices and known vulnerabilities and increasingly use nonstandard ports to get network access.
-Once they have device access, it is easier to avoid detection through fileless malware or software memory on the device.
+Meanwhile, hackers scan networks for devices and known vulnerabilities and increasingly use nonstandard ports to get network access.
+Once they have device access, it's easier to avoid detection through fileless malware or software memory on the device.

-There are five common IoT security threats that IT admins must address in their IoT deployments and then implement strategies to prevent.
+As a result, there are many IoT security threats that IT admins must address in their IoT deployments and then implement strategies to prevent.